 She has been working in her current position at the Eye Care Centre in Saskatoon since 2008.

 A TCOS member, Katie enjoys learning new and innovative approaches to Orthoptics and Ophthalmology and is interested in research, especially studies related to pediatric patients.

 Michael is a graduate of the University of Saskatchewan with a Bachelor of Science in Kinesiology (with great distinction).
 He completed his orthoptic training at the Saskatoon Health Region Orthoptic Program in 2011.
 Upon obtaining his certification from the Canadian Orthoptic Council he began working as an orthoptist for the Saskatoon Health Region and became a TCOS member.

 Michael is currently a clinical orthoptist with clinical education and didactic responsibilities.
 He has a special interest in teaching and neurologic conditions.

 Nichole certified as an orthoptist from the Saskatoon Orthoptic training program in 2014 following a Bachelor of Arts from the University of Saskatchewan.
 She accepted her current position as a clinical orthoptist at Saskatoon City Hospital Eye Care Centre immediately following her certification.

 She is actively engaged in her current role as both a clinical examiner and educator to orthoptic students.
 She is also involved in research studies with special interest in both pediatric and neuro ophthalmological conditions.

 Nichole is currently an active board member for both the Canadian Orthoptic Council (COC) and The Canadian Orthoptic Society (TCOS) sitting as a regional representative to both local and international orthoptists.

-Melissa is also a member of The Canadian Orthoptic Society (TCOS) and is a proponent of continuing education.
+Lindsay is also a member of the Canadian Orthoptic Society (TCOS) and has special interest in seeing pediatric patients.